 This page is an introduction to Raleigh’s demographic profile and the data sources that can help you find out more.

-The Data Book is a yearly publication of the City Planning Department at the City of Raleigh.
-It serves as an update to the Community Inventory Report published in 2008.
-Planning staff combines data from federal, state, and regional agencies with city records to produce a wide-ranging snapshot of the residents, economy, resources, and infrastructure of the City.
+The Data Book is a yearly publication of the Planning and Development Department at the City of Raleigh.
+Staff combines data from federal, state, and regional agencies with city records to produce a wide-ranging snapshot of the residents, economy, resources, and infrastructure of the city.
 The Community Profile offers a condensed version of the Data Book for quick access and sharing.